mc-carlessi/MySQL-Essential-Bootcamp-ou-2024/installation-detailed/installation-detailed.md

     <span style="color:green">shell-mysql1></span> <copy>mysqladmin -uroot -h127.0.0.1 -p -P3307 shutdown</copy>
     ```

-21. Configure automatic startup and shutdown with system.
+22. Configure automatic startup and shutdown with system, adding a systemd service unit configuration file with details about the MySQL service.
-    Add a systemd service unit configuration file with details about the MySQL service.

     The file is named mysqld.service and is placed in /usr/lib/systemd/system.
 We created one for you (See addendum for the content)

     ```
     <span style="color:green">shell-mysql1></span> <copy>sudo cp /workshop/support/mysqld-advanced.service /usr/lib/systemd/system/</copy>
     ```